Jeanll7/financial/README.md

 # Financial Management System

-This project is a Financial Management System built with [Financial System](https://github.com/Jeanll7/financial) using React and TypeScript.
+This project is a Financial Management System built with [Create React App](https://github.com/facebook/create-react-app) using React and TypeScript.

 ## Table of Contents